praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 ## Task 1: Create Graph Metadata Tables

 In this task, we will create a set of metadata tables that we will use to store the information we need to perform community detection in the next lab.
-We will create one table called `NODES` that will contain a list of all of the tables that were used in the workload capture and how many times each table was accessed and/or participated in a join.
-A second table called `EDGES` will be used to store the affinities between pairs of tables.
-Later, when we create a graph, the first table will describe the vertices, and the second table will describe the edges.
+We will create a table called `NODES` that will contain a list of all the tables used in the workload capture and how many times each table was accessed and/or participated in a join.
+A second table called `EDGES` is used to store the affinities between pairs of tables.
+Later, when we create a graph, the first table will describe the vertices, and the second table will define the edges.

 1. Create the graph metadata tables by running the following statements - make sure you run these in your `TKDRADATA` SQL Worksheet (not the `ADMIN` user's worksheet):